-The Bootstrap Method in Statistic is a statistical practice for assessing numbers about a population by more or less approximations from many small data samples.
+The Bootstrap Method in Statistic is a statistical practice for assessing numbers about a population by more or fewer approximations from many small data samples.
 Bootstrapping allocates measures of accuracy to sample approximations.
 This method permits estimation of the sampling distribution of nearly any statistic using random sampling methods.

 It is likewise be used for making hypothesis tests.
-It is frequently used as another to statistical inference established on the supposition of a parametric model when that supposition is in doubt, or where parametric implication is unbearable or needs complex formulas for the calculation of standard errors.
+It is frequently used as another statistical inference established on the supposition of a parametric model when that supposition is in doubt, or where the parametric implication is unbearable or needs complex formulas for the calculation of standard errors.

 The bootstrap method may be used to approximate a quantity of a population.
 This is done by continually taking small samples.
-This happened by calculating the statistic, and taking the average of the calculated statistics.
+This happened by calculating the statistic and taking the average of the calculated statistics.
 We can précis this process as follows: